 When planning their program, all students are expected to consult with their advising dean in the Berick Center for Student Advising as well as with their departmental advisers.
 Advising deans in the Berick Center for Student Advising serve as the primary advisers for all general graduation requirements and monitor students’ progress toward completing the Core Curriculum.
 Directors of Undergraduate Studies (DUS), and other faculty representatives of the academic departments, serve as the primary advisers for completing the requirements for majors concentrations, and/or special concentrations.

 The Berick Center for Student Advising, located in 403 Lerner, is the first stop for students to discuss their advising needs as they create and reflect on their program of study at Columbia.
 Productive advising is built on a true partnership in which the student and the adviser work together.
 The spirit of an ideal advising partnership is one of mutual engagement, responsiveness, and dedication.
-Regular advising conversations—the fundamental building blocks of the partnership—enable an adviser to serve as a resource of knowledge, and as a source of referrals, so that students may make the most of all the opportunities available to them inside and outside the classroom during their time at the College.
+Regular advising conversations—the fundamental building blocks of the partnership—enable an adviser to serve as a knowledgeable resource, reliable guide, and a source for referrals, so that students may make the most of all the opportunities available to them inside and outside the classroom during their time at the College.
 Students can make appointments with their advising dean using the online Comprehensive Advising Management System.

 Though students are assigned an advising dean, students may make appointments with any of the advisers in the Berick Center for Student Advising.
 Students who wish to change advisers permanently should not hesitate to make an appointment with Andrew Plaa, dean of advising, to have a new advising dean assigned to them.